readium/architecture/README.md

 ## Readium-2 architecture

-All Readium-2 implementations (mobile, desktop or Web app) are split in two main modules, which use http for exchanging data, may therefore be running on different systems, and may be written in different languages.
+All Readium-2 implementations (mobile, desktop or Web app) are split in two main modules, which use HTTP for exchanging data, may therefore be running on different systems, and may be written in different languages.

-A back-end module contains a parser dedicated to a certain type of publication (EPUB or CBZ today), generates a Web Publication Manifest and exposes every resource of the publication via an http server; we call it a "streamer", as it exposes the individual resources of the publication.
+One module contains a parser dedicated to a certain type of publication (EPUB or CBZ today), generates a Web Publication Manifest and exposes every resource of the publication via an HTTP server; we call it a "streamer", as it exposes the individual resources of the publication.

-A corresponding front-end module processes the Web Publication Manifest, renders the publication (usually on screen) and handles user navigation; we call it a "navigator".
+Another module processes the Web Publication Manifest, renders the publication (usually on screen) and handles user navigation; we call it a "navigator".

 ![Readium-2 architecture](images/readium-2-archi-2.png)